amorychambers/ci-ms3-backend/README.md

 ### Fonts

-I used two fonts on the website; one of which I used for custom book titles and for the main brand imagelink present in the header of every page, which is a display font conveying a literary tone, and one clearer font for any body of text on the site, which is easier and clearer to read.
+I used two fonts on the website; one of which I used for custom book titles and for the main brand link present in the header of every page, which is a display font conveying a literary tone, and one clearer font for any body of text on the site, which is easier and clearer to read.

 [Whisper](https://fonts.google.com/specimen/Whisper) - Display font